techjoomla/docs.github.io/README.md

-# How to contribute to https://docs.techjoomla.com site
+# Guide for `How to contribute to https://docs.techjoomla.com site?`

 ## Pre-requisites